PriyanshuShekhar10/flashcards/README.md

 ## Database Schema

+The database schema is defined in `supabase-schema.sql`.
+Run this SQL in your Supabase SQL Editor to set up the tables.

 - **folders**: id, name, createdAt
 - **flashcards**: id, imageUrl, thumbUrl, notes, folderId, starred, lastVisited, createdAt

+## Deployment

+This app is configured for deployment on Vercel.
+Make sure to add your Supabase environment variables in your Vercel project settings:

+- `NEXT_PUBLIC_SUPABASE_URL`
+- `NEXT_PUBLIC_SUPABASE_ANON_KEY`

 ## License